The 100 Hour Bridesmaid’s Dress

 I was incredibly lucky to have Maddie on my team throughout…

 Well!
 After trawling the internet for other home-sewn gowns, drafting the corselet, adding the underwires and boning , and choosing my fabric the big day finally arrived and I did have a wedding dress to wear.

 The 48 hours before the wedding contained two dress related near-catasrophes that have probably shortened my life expectancy.
 I had no clue how to attach the roulade loops to the dress in order to produce functional buttons, and I managed to significantly reduce the margin for error by ordering cloth-covered buttons that barely fit through the roulade loops anyhow.
 Of course after trying the dress on twice one of my roulade loops ruptured, save a few dodgy looking threads:

-…as all 12 loops are a single continuous piece, if one failed they would all fail.
-As you can see in the picture I reinforced it with cotton thread and just prayed that on the day it would hold – it did.
+Eeegads..!
+As all 12 loops are made from a single continuous piece, if one failed would rapidly all fail.
+As you can see in the picture I reinforced it with cotton thread and just prayed that on the day it would hold (spoiler: it did).

-But the scariest moment by far was the zip insertion.
+The scariest moment by far was the zip insertion.
 Well after midnight, about 36 hours before the wedding I got around to inserting the zip (what an idiot).
 I am pretty handy with an invisible zipper foot, I carefully basted the zip into both the organza and silk layers of my dress, and sewed the zip in place – too easy!
-And then the zip would not go up.
-Because some of the teeth right at the base of the zip had been deformed slightly.
+And then the zip would not go up, because some of the teeth right at the base of the zip had been deformed slightly.
 I was faced with the possibility of having to unpick this zip from my whispy organza and insert another one into whatever survived this unpicking.
 Oh god.

 So how did the dress close up?
 Well, pull up a seat!